OpenSSL User Guide

 Asymmetric Encryption

-Encrypt File Using Public Key
+Encrypt a File Using a Public Key

 openssl rsautl -encrypt -inkey public_key.pem -pubin -in plaintext.txt -out encrypted.txt

-Decrypt File Using Private Key
+Decrypt a File Using a Private Key

 openssl rsautl -decrypt -inkey private_key.pem -in encrypted.txt -out decrypted.txt